Tatskaari/zigzag/notes/x86/memory/Paging.md

 The steps to setting up paging are:

 1) If you're not already, enable paging by setting various `cr` registers
+	1) This process is different in protected vs. long mode
-2) Create your page tables in memory
+2) Create your page tables in memory,
 3) Set `cr3` to this memory address

 The CPU will begin executing code using this page table data to virtualize memory.
 A page allocator can be used to add new pages to this structure as needed.
 To do this typically you use a bitmap to keep track of what memory is available: